Welcome to Pitchin’ Grenades Renegade Reactions 💣

 Some songs showcase talent.
 This one asserts it.

-From the opening bars, you can feel the intention.
-The pacing sounds unstable at first, almost frantic, but the more you listen, the clearer it becomes that every breath, every cadence shift, every tonal change is deliberate.
+The pacing feels unstable at first, almost frantic, but the more you listen, the clearer it becomes that every breath, every cadence shift, every tonal change is deliberate.
 Nothing is accidental.
 Ren is not spiraling.
 He is orchestrating.

 Illest Of Our Time feels competitive without sounding desperate.
 The aggression is sharp, but it never loses structure.
 The rhyme schemes layer over each other with precision.
 The switches in tempo are controlled.
 Even the moments that feel chaotic are tightly held in place.